matko/swipl-nix/README.md

 ## So why Nix?
 As a non-Nix user you might be wondering why you'd use this project at all.
-The real advantage comes into play when you need to build code that depends on a specific verison of swipl, maybe even a version that carries some custom patches.
+The real advantage comes into play when you need to build code that depends on a specific version of swipl, maybe even a version that carries some custom patches.
 It can be a pain to ensure that this version is the one in scope for a particular project that needs it.
 It becomes even more of a pain when you need different versions of swipl